Shockbyte/Discord-BotBase/README.md

 The bot base for all bots made by Shockbyte

 ## About
+This is the bot base that we use over at [Shockbyte](https://shockbyte.com) \for our [Discord Server](https://discord.gg/7epCUD4).
+This is developed and maintained by the [Shockbyte Team](https://github.com/Shockbyte).

+This lib helps with basic bot setup and with commands, you don't need to setup commands or deal with login you can just use this lib instead.
+It also has utils for things like getting what a user has inputted form just the args.

 ## Usage

 ### Setup config file
+Making and using the configuration is very simple, all you need to do is create a new JSONConfig with the config name (and location is applicable).
+Then all you need to do is get something from the specific path where . equals an inner object.
+For example, if it is "bot.token" it will look for a "bot" object and go for "token".
+This returns an Optioanl so you can check if it exists and also get the value (or else return another).

 ```java
 public void init() {